 Informal documentation can even consist of notes or letters saved in an employee's personnel file.
 If an employee writes down a suggestion and gives it to management, they can file it away for future reference.
 Email and online interoffice communications can also serve as informal documentation when the need arises.

 By contrast, formal documentation adheres to certain standards and conventions as determined by the company and official HR procedures.
+The differences inherent in the two types help illustrate why full documentation is so important.

 How to properly maintain employee documentation